gbrao018/eva4/S15B/README.md

 	Conclusion: The above images are with 256*256 input image size and trained on 300k samples.
 So concluded that Quality of depth maps depend on image size as well the no of samples trained.

-#### 3.3.3 Bigger the foreground image(Occupying more pixels relatively), depth map predicts it as if it is nearer.
+#### 3.3.3 Bigger the foreground image (Occupying more pixels relatively), depth map predicts it as if it is nearer.

 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/256_300k_epoch1_random3_biggersize_predict_front.png)

-		Conclusion: The bigger the foreground image, that is more the pixels that foregorund image occupies, model tries to predict it as nearer.
+		Conclusion: In the above image, Auto occupies more pixels, and our depth model predicted as if it nearer.
+The bigger the foreground image, that is more the pixels that foregorund image occupies, model tries to predict it as nearer.

 ### 3.4.
 Mask converges faster than Depth loss.
 Playing with learning rates.